Thai Street Food

 - 2 boneless salmon fillets

 - 3-4 teaspoons sugar

 - 1/2 Thai chili pepper, finely chopped

 - PLACE the chili, lemongrass, garlic, ginger, brown sugar, fish sauce, salt, cumin, and green onion in the bowl of a food processor.
 PULSE a few times until the ingredients are combined.

-- ADD the cilantro and lemon juice to the bowl.
+- ADD the cilantro and lime zest to the bowl.
 PULSE a few times to combine.